JuanRamino/zf-tutorial/README.md

 To run this project on your UNIX machine, you have to:

 - Clone the repo: `git clone git@github.com:JuanRamino/zf-tutorial.git`
-- Move in the project root directory: `cd zf-tutorial`
+- Move into the project root directory: `cd zf-tutorial`
 - Install dependency with: `composer install`
 - Run the webserver: `php -S 0.0.0.0:8080 -t public/ public/index.php`

 You should visit [http://0.0.0.0:8080](http://0.0.0.0:8080) in your browser to see the application running

+The brandh *custom* add some features to the base project.
+You should have a look to it!